YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 These are not cosmetic worries.
 They can point to infection, hematoma, strong inflammation, wound irritation, or another problem that should be reviewed.
 The page about redness, scabs, and pimples after a hair transplant goes deeper into those healing warning signs.

-A patient should also contact the clinic if pain medicine is not helping at all, if sleep becomes impossible for more than a short period, or if the donor area looks worse each day in standardized photos.
+Contact the clinic if pain medicine is not helping at all, if sleep becomes impossible for more than a short period, or if the donor area looks worse each day in standardized photos.

 Send clear photos from the back, both sides, and slightly angled views.
 Use normal light, dry hair, and enough distance to show the whole donor region.
 A close photo of one painful spot can help, but it should not be the only photo.